Debt tool

 How to use this result

-Use the payoff order as a practical plan.
+Use the payoff order as a practical estimate.
 Focus on the smallest balance first while keeping minimum payments going on the others.

-Once the first debt is cleared, do not absorb that freed-up money into everyday spending.
-Roll it into the next debt to build momentum.
+Once the first debt is cleared, avoid absorbing that freed-up money into everyday spending.
+Rolling it into the next debt is what creates the snowball effect.

-This calculator gives estimates only and does not provide financial advice.
+This calculator gives estimates only and does not provide personal financial advice.

 What is the debt snowball method?